 I originally started writing this over a year and a half ago when I said goodbye to the first big group of people leaving Namwon.
 I was still pretty new, and I was imagining what it would like to say goodbye to a town I called home for two or more years.
 A few weeks ago I found what I wrote again and decided to clean it up and share with you guys.

-You say goodbye to the post office, the bank, the local BBQ, the local Kalbi restaurant, and the nearby mandu place with the best meat dumplings in Korea.
+You say goodbye to the post office, the bank, the local BBQ restaurant, and the nearby mandu place with the best meat dumplings in Korea.
 Who knows when you’ll get to have a latte at your favorite cafes again or even if they’ll be there when you return.

-As you get on the bus, sweating under the weight of two years in one suitcase, you sit and watch the Koreans pile in slowly.
+You get on the bus, sweating under the weight of two years in one suitcase, and you watch as the Koreans pile in slowly.
 You think of all the people that have come into your life these past two years.
 All these people brought together in this one tiny town in the middle of nowhere.
 You imagine what they must be up to now.
 Fast asleep across the ocean, spread around the world from the US to Canada to Australia to South Africa and beyond.

 The bus starts moving past the mustard walls of Lotte Mart, and soon it’s driving through the tunnel that leads out of Namwon.
 The city of love fades in the background, and you see the “See You Later” sign one last time.